Ennis, Texas: Attractions

 Lake Bardwell is a reservoir managed by the U.S. Army Corps of Engineers, located southwest of Ennis.
 It is a flood-control reservoir in the Trinity River Basin and a conservation pool in the Trinity Valley Authority.
 Surrounding the lake is a park system consisting of Big Mustang Creek Park, Little Mustang Creek Park, High View Park, Love Park, Mott Park, and Highview Marina, all of which offer boat ramps.
 The lake and parks offer hiking, horseback riding, camping, fishing, and sport boating.

-Texas Motorplex in Ennis is a quarter-mile drag racing facility built in 1986 by former funny car driver Billy Meyer.
+Texas Motorplex in Ennis is a quarter-mile drag-racing facility built in 1986 by former funny car driver Billy Meyer.
 It hosts the annual NHRA FallNationals in October, when hundreds of professional and amateur drag racers compete.

-Galaxy Drive-In Theatre Galaxy Drive-In Theatre first opened in 2004, it was with only three screens.
-Sixteen years later, they had expanded to seven screens, featuring the newest films Hollywood has to offer.
-All the films shown at the Galaxy Drive-In Theatre are projected digitally and, in certain instances, in 3-D, a rarity in the world of drive-in cinema.
-Galaxy Drive-In is open seven days a week, 365 days a year.
+Galaxy Drive-In Theatre first opened in 2004 with only three screens.
+Sixteen years later, it had expanded to seven screens, featuring the newest films Hollywood has to offer.
+All the films shown at the Galaxy Drive-In Theatre are projected digitally, and in certain instances, in 3-D, a rarity in the world of drive-in cinema.
+Galaxy Drive-In is open 365 days a year.

-Ennis Railroad and Cultural Heritage Museum is housed in the former Van Noy restaurant building.
-The museum's collections include: railroad and cultural memorabilia including items related to the Houston and Central Texas Railroad; a large diorama of the old engine roundhouse that once existed just north of the museum's location; a large collection of rare china; and a MKT caboose.
+Ennis Railroad and Cultural Heritage Museum is housed in the former Van Noy Restaurant building.
+The museum's collections include railroad and cultural memorabilia, including items related to the Houston and Central Texas Railroad, a large diorama of the old engine roundhouse that once existed just north of the museum's location, a large collection of rare china, and an MKT caboose.

-Kachina Prairie is a city park preserving one of the last remaining examples of untouched Texas blackland prairie.
+Kachina Prairie is a city park preserving one of the last remaining examples of untouched Texas Blackland Prairie.
 The first Ennis bluebonnet trail was marked through this area in 1938.